-1. Metropolitan Planning Organizations

-The federal government must continue to require that Metropolitan Planning Organizations (MPOs) be responsible for a continuing, comprehensive, and coordinated transportation planning process that develops transportation programs multimodal in cooperation with state transportation departments, public transportation agencies, and local implementing agencies.
+1. Metropolitan Planning Organizations The federal government must continue to Metropolitan require that Planning Organizations (MPOs) be responsible for a continuing, comprehensive, and coordinated transportation planning process that develops transportation multimodal programs in cooperation with state transportation departments, public transportation agencies, and local implementing agencies.
 The MPOs endorsement of these plans and programs must be a prerequisite for approval of federally assisted transportation projects in urbanized areas.
 The federal government should continue to provide adequate financial assistance to MPOs for planning efforts.